GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 Adding support for a resource has four steps:

 1. Make changes to [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules) to add or modify resource conversion code.
 Run [Magic Modules generation](https://github.com/GoogleCloudPlatform/magic-modules/#generating-terraform-validator) to update your local terraform validator.
-2. Add tests for the new resource to terraform-validator.
+2. Add tests for the new resource into [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).
-3. Make PRs for Magic Modules & terraform-validator with your changes.
+3. Make PRs for Magic Modules with your changes.

 Each of these is discussed in more detail below.